sharetribe/flex-sdk-js/docs/token-store.md

 ## Memory store

-Memory store stores the session information to memory.
+Memory store stores the session information to application memory.
 The session information is lost when the page is refreshed.

 This store is mainly used for testing and development.